 This rack comes equipped with a lot of perks.
 It’s both foldable and freestanding, which means it can support more weight — 2,000 pounds exactly — since it’s not bolted into the wall but then can stow away, so you’re not left with a giant power rack in your garage.
 You can equip this rack with standard J-hooks or a monolift attachment, which is handy if you’re a competitive lifter who uses a monolift.
 And, it can support band pegs so you can modify your squats and deadlifts with accommodating resistance.

 This power rack is unique because it's freestanding to handle more weight than a wall-mounted rack, and it's foldable.
-You can also tack on various extras such as dip bars, band pegs, and even a mono lift attachment (all shown in the picture but not included upon purchase).
+You can also tack on various extras such as dip bars, band pegs, and even a mono lift attachment.

 Who Should Buy Force USA MyRack Folding Power Rack